stevenxxiu/dist_rep_sent_doc/readme.md

     java -cp stanford-corenlp-3.7.0.jar edu.stanford.nlp.sentiment.ReadSentimentDataset -numClasses 5 -inputDir ../data/_input/stanford_sentiment_treebank  -outputDir ../data/class_5/stanford_sentiment_treebank

 ## Unclear parts of the paper:
-What happens when the phrase is shorter than the window size + 1?
-Do we simply ignore phrases longer than it?
-This discards some training instances, so we pad the first words with 0s.

-It's slightly vague what window size means, is it just the size of the sliding window excluding the target word and document vector.

-The random initializatoins of the word embedding and softmax weights are not given.
+The random initializations of the word embedding and softmax weights are not given.

 The learning rate/gradient descent method is not specified.

 Hierarchical softmax usually has a bias, it is possibly not present in the paper.

+### Can be missed
+A detailed explanation to window size is in the Experimental Protocols section.

 ## Code
 See whether using theano boolean masks are faster or multiplies by the mask are faster.